-Our lenders use our reserves, anticipated future commodity prices, applicable discount rate and other factors to periodically determine our borrowing base.
-Commodity prices continue to be depressed and have fallen dramatically since 2014 and recently in 2020.
-There remains a substantial amount of uncertainty as to future commodity prices.
-Depressed commodity prices could reduce our borrowing base, reducing the funds available to us under our credit facility which could result in the requirement to repay a portion, or all, of our bank indebtedness.
+The Corporation's lenders use the Corporation's reserves, commodity prices, applicable discount rate and other factors to determine periodically the Corporation's borrowing base.
+Any decrease in commodity prices could reduce the Corporation's borrowing base, reducing the funds available to the Corporation under the credit facility.
+This could result in the requirement to repay a portion, or all, of the Corporation's indebtedness.